Big crowd at 2022 Pride Parade in Urbana

 URBANA — Hundreds of people lined Green Street on a gorgeous fall morning Saturday to cheer on those who express their sexuality differently.

-For one hour, trucks, vans, cars and floats festooned with rainbow colors and hundreds of pedestrians in bright clothing and costumes made their way to the city’s downtown proclaiming their pride in being gay or their support for those who are.
+For one hour, trucks, vans, cars and floats festooned with rainbow colors and hundreds of pedestrians in bright clothing and costumes made their way to the city’s downtown proclaiming their pride in being gay, lesbian, bisexual, transgender, queer or other — or their support for those who are.

-They handed out candy, leis, rainbow flags, condoms and information, grinning, singing and generally showing lots of love.
+They handed out candy, leis, rainbow flags, condoms and information, all while grinning, singing and generally showing lots of love.

-“Peoria doesn’t have a parade,” said Meredith Buneta, 30, of Peoria, who made the 90-mile drive to Urbana Saturday morning with her girlfriend, Beth Branaman and Branaman’s niece and her son.
+“Peoria doesn’t have a parade,” said Meredith Buneta, 30, of Peoria, who made the 90-mile drive to Urbana on Saturday morning with her girlfriend, Beth Branaman, and Branaman’s niece and her son.

-The only openly gay teacher at her K-8 school, Buneta was delighted to hear that educators were featured as the parade grand marshals this year.
+The only openly homosexual teacher at her K-8 school, Buneta was delighted to hear that educators were featured as the parade grand marshals this year.

 “I have a lot of kids who come to me for support,” she said of students who are exploring their sexuality.
 Likewise, she said she feels supported by her fellow teachers.